jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-02-18.md

 * *Renate* is authorised to make executive decisions regarding the mini-camp.

+* We have five total gold (four remaining) spots available.
+* We have five total silver (three remaining) spots available.
+* With no additional expenses on catering or any other unplanned, we need at least three gold and four silver.

 * We need sponsors finalized! before we can order shark fins and banners which then till need to be ordered and produced.
-* Banners and shark fins will display the sponsors' logo on the day as magnetic add-ons that the sponsors can take with them (banners and shark fins remain the property of DASA).
+* Banners and shark fins will display the sponsors' logo on the day as card add-ons that the sponsors can take with them (banners and shark fins remain the property of DASA).